 Rail Maintenance Best Practices

 Identifying the many opportunities to improve your rail maintenance best practices come from decades of experience.
-Operations managers within rail maintenance & repair operations understand the importance of an efficient system including multiple heavy duty rail material handling machines.
-The processes required to maintain rail cars and locomotives is one that begins in the design specifications of the facility itself.
+Operations managers within rail maintenance & repair operations understand the importance of an efficient system, including multiple heavy-duty rail material handling machines.
+The processes required to maintain rail cars and locomotives is one that begins with the design specifications of the facility itself.

 Building for the custom needs of individual railway companies is a massive undertaking.
 Not only do rail cars vary in design and weight, the tracks themselves can vary in width from country to country.
 Understanding the specific details down to the tracks is something a rail maintenance facility should look for in a design/build firm when considering new or updated facility designs.
 Whether you’re a light rail transit, monorail, or heavy rail, the same basic rail maintenance best practices apply.

 Portable Electric Jacks: Jacks are used to raise rail cars and locomotives to allow technicians safe and ergonomic access to the underside.
 Reliability has been carefully engineered into every Handling Specialty Portable Rail Electric Jack.
-Handling Specialty’s outstanding design and top quality of construction have provided customers with decades of dependable service.
-This tradition has established the Handling Jacks as the foremost desired portable electric jack supplier around the world.
+Handling Specialty’s outstanding design and top-quality construction have provided customers with decades of dependable service.
+This tradition has established Handling Jacks as the foremost desired portable electric jack supplier around the world.

-Rail Turntables: Handling Specialty engineers, fabricates and installs high-quality Locomotive and Railway Turntables for the rail market.
+Rail Turntables: Handling Specialty engineers, fabricating and installing high-quality Locomotive and Railway Turntables for the rail market.
 Turntables are used for rotating wheel sets or trucks (bogies) for maintenance activities.
 These tables are usually designed with a large capacity center slewing bearing to withstand the cantilever forces and make installation easier.

 Paint booth personnel lifts: Custom designed and built to position technicians inside a paint booth, paint booth gantry systems come in pairs.
 Each carriage ergonomically and safely positions technicians around the railcar bodies.
 Lift capacity per carriage is 1000 lbs and can travel horizontally, vertically and extend outward for precise positioning.

 Traversing Gantries: Custom rail gantries assist technicians in ergonomically and efficiently accessing parts of the locomotive or rail car to perform MRO duties.
-These gantries straddle the rail cars on maintenance tracks and are fitted with safety rails and collapsible stair cases for safe access to the rooftops.
-Nosecone Gantries wok in much the same way positioning personnel at the front of the locomotive for MRO activities.
+These gantries straddle the rail cars on maintenance tracks and are fitted with safety rails and collapsible staircases for safe access to the rooftops.
+Nosecone Gantries work in much the same way positioning personnel at the front of the locomotive for MRO activities.

 Rail Personnel Lift: Custom personnel platforms for rail operations are perfect for MRO activities.
 Engineered to operate specifically for your rail maintenance needs, personnel lifts replace antiquated technologies increasing efficiency and safety.

-Many more application specific rail material handling equipment should also be considered when building or reimagining your Rail MRO facility such as rail car hoists and body support systems, truck bogie hoists, rotisseries and custom maintenance work stations.
-When prospecting a manufacturer of rail MRO systems, be sure to ask about every option and look for a company who offers a turnkey material handling solution.
+Many more application-specific rail material handling equipment should also be considered when building or reimagining your Rail MRO facility, such as rail car hoists and body support systems, truck bogie hoists, rotisseries and custom maintenance work stations.
+When prospecting a manufacturer of rail MRO systems, be sure to ask about every option and look for a company that offers a turnkey material handling solution.